dankamongmen/notcurses/doc/man/man3/notcurses_init.3.md

     **setlocale(LC_ALL, "").** This will attempt to set the locale based off the **LANG** environment variable.
 Your program should call **setlocale(3)** itself, usually as one of the first lines.

+* **NCOPTION_NO_CLEAR_BITMAPS**: On entry, make no special attempt to clear any preexisting bitmaps.
+Note that they might still get cleared even if this is set, and they might not get cleared even if this is not set.

 * **NCOPTION_NO_WINCH_SIGHANDLER**: A signal handler will usually be installed for **SIGWINCH** and **SIGCONT**, resulting in **NCKEY_RESIZE** events